simpleviewinc/cms-dev-assessment/README.md

 Some listings/evensts/offers will have broken images, please use the provided fallback image as needed to ensure an image is always rendered.

+**Part 4 - Paging & Dynamic Layouts**
+See the demo in `/comps/part 4-5/demo.mp4`.
+You need will need to build this component.

+As the user pages through, the layout of the grid and the number of items in the grid changes.
+The layouts are in a repeatable pattern.
+When the user gets to the last page, clicking the next button takes the user back to the beginning of the list.
+Similarly, clicking the prev button when on the first page of the list takes the user to the last page of the list.
+Your component should have all that same functionality.

+You should fill your component with data from the API you used in the previous parts.

+You do **NOT** need to include the animation seen in the demo.
+That is a "nice-to-have" feature, but is not an expected part of the assessment.
+If you chose to include it, we advise you only do so after completing Part 5.
+Part 5 is an expected part of the assessment.

+**Part 5 - Randomizing**
+Continuing with the component you built in Part 4, you will need to randomize the items retrieved from the API.

+The API does not offer any randomized sorting options.
+It does support paging via the `page` and `per_page` properties, however merely getting a page of results and shuffling them is **NOT** sufficient.
+You randomization function should randomize items across all pages of data available via the API.

+Whenever the user refreshes the page, they should see a different set of items on each page of the component.

 Submitting Your Assessment For Review
 ------
 When you've completed the assessment, submit your work via a Pull Request to this repo.
 Your Pull Request should contain three (3) folders that contain your solution; one (1) for each part of the assessment.